MatanDev3/MatanTheDeveloper/README.md

 - 👋 Hi, I’m @MatanTheDeveloper
 - 👀 I’m interested in Developing Lua, JavaScript and python
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning Python

 <!---
 MatanTheDeveloper/MatanTheDeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.